RynTurtle/Snappingbot-Commands/README.md

 Nimmy0 - getting me started into learning how to code with python and the beginnings of the bot.

-QuinnDT - being Yoda to us both  and helping me with some dank problems.
+QuinnDT - helping a fuck ton with everything.

-Matthewde - Massive help on v2 of the bot creating a proper irc parser that fixed a lot of issues v1 had.
+Matthewde - Helping a ton with the theory of different commands and ideas.

 without these people i wouldn't of got into creating a bot so they deserve some appreciation and acknowledgement <3